flashbots/suave-specs/specs/rigil/precompiles.md

 Precompile are MEVM contracts that are implemented in native code instead of bytecode.
 Precompiles additionally can communicate with internal APIs.
 Currently the MEVM supports all existing Ethereum Precompiles up to Dencun, and introduces four new classes of precompiles:

-1. offchain computation that is too expensive in solidity
+1. off-chain computation that is too expensive in solidity
 2. calls to API methods to interact with the Confidential Data Store
-3. calls to `suavex` API Methods to interact with Domain Specific Services
+3. calls to `suavex` API Methods to interact with Domain-Specific Services
 4. calls to retrieve context for the confidential compute requests

 ## Available Precompiles